gsa-edu/resources/html/README.md

 - There should not be any external dependency requirements.

 # Contributors
-## Sequence alignment demonstration widget
+## Sequence alignment demonstration

-**Contributor:** Hardip Patel, Australian National University, ACT **Description:** `sequence-alignment.html` is a widget to demonstrate local and global sequence alignments.
+**Contributor:** Hardip Patel, Australian National University, ACT.
+**Description:** `sequence-alignment.html` is a widget to demonstrate local and global sequence alignments.